 By Shannon Sweeney — / Coffee Talk

 There's something about that first drop of strong, delicious coffee hitting your lips first thing in the morning.
 Suddenly, your 8 a.m. meeting doesn't seem so bad.
-It doesn't bother you that your kid waited until the very last minute to tell you he or she needs a science project completed before first period.
-Your grogginess and irritability disappear and you feel ready to take on the day — is that even a smile on your face?!
+It doesn't bother you that your kid waited until the very last minute to tell you they need a science project completed before first period.
+Your grogginess and irritability disappear, and you feel ready to take on the day—is that even a smile on your face?!

-Coffee wakes us up, warms our hearts, and has health benefits that range from improving your memory to reducing the risk of cancer.
-But why does it makes us physically feel happier?
-It's not just an illusion — there's scientific evidence that it actually does.
+Coffee wakes us up, warms our hearts and has health benefits that range from improving your memory to reducing the risk of cancer.
+But why does it make us physically feel happier?
+It's not just an illusion—there's scientific evidence that it actually does.

 The Harvard School of Public Health conducted a study that showed coffee can help people become generally more positive in their lives.
 Researchers even saw a link between caffeine intake and lower suicide rates and found that caffeine can have the same effects as a mild antidepressant (It's worth noting that several studies before the Harvard study have linked coffee drinking to lower rates of depression in both men and women).

-Coffee and it's dopamine-releasing properties, ultimately, makes us feel happier because it is able to tap into virtually every reward system our brain has evolved, writes Gary L. Wenk in Psychology Today.
-So there's a reason why you catch yourself going for a second, third, or seventh cup — it really does make you happier.
+Coffee and its dopamine-releasing properties ultimately make us feel happier because it is able to tap into virtually every reward system our brain has evolved, writes Gary L. Wenk in Psychology Today.
+So there's a reason why you catch yourself going for a second, third or seventh cup—it really does make you happier.

 [Featured Image Credit: Mario Ibrahimi via Unsplash]